"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 Ottoman Empire continued to decline, or to break away from Ottoman control.

-In 1908 the Austro-Hungarian Monarchy irregularly claim the formerly Ottoman province of Bosnia-Herzegovina, (which it had been administering with Ottoman consent since 1878), to prevent its being
+In 1908 the Austro-Hungarian Monarchy irregularly laid claim to the Ottoman province of Bosnia-Herzegovina, (which it had been administering with Ottoman consent since 1878), to prevent its being

 reclaimed by "Young Turks" who had managed to assume governing powers in the Ottoman state - and who had a modernising agenda.